So what size TV do I need?

 First, consider where you’ll put your new TV.
 As long as the room’s furniture is not permanently attached to the floor and you’re willing to move it, you have some flexibility in the size of the TV you can get.

 Second, there’s also the question of how you plan to set up the TV.
-Are you using the included stand or use a wall-mount to hang it?
+Are you using the included stand or using a wall mount to hang it?

 Wall Mount or No Wall Mount?